 Minimum requirements for entry to law schools are set by each institution.
 Law schools take particular account of grades, scores on the LSAT, depth and breadth of curriculum, and involvement in extracurricular activities that require responsibility and leadership.
 Acquiring a broad-based liberal arts education will satisfy the kind of curricular background law schools seek, but students may wish to take courses which emphasize the development of skills in communication, both written and oral, and logical analysis, as well as law-related courses.

 A meeting for first-year students interested in pursuing careers in law is held during the fall semester.
-During that meeting, students subscribe to a mailing list so that they can receive information of interest through campus mail.
+During that meeting, students subscribe to an email list so that they can receive information of interest through campus email.
 After that meeting, initiative is left to the student.
-Students are encouraged to meet with Professor Simon, the prelaw adviser, at any time.
-Furthermore, members of the Prelaw Committee are prepared to offer advice to any student who inquires.
+Students are encouraged to meet with Heather Wixson, the prelaw adviser, at the Career Center at any time.
+Furthermore, members of the Prelaw Faculty Committee are prepared to offer advice to any student who inquires.
+Committee members include Heather Wixson (ex officio), Bob Simon, Yvonne Zylan, Catherine Phelan and Rob Martin.
 The Career Center has a full range of materials useful to prelaw students.
 Those interested in studying law are urged to consult such materials early in their college careers.

 Many students interested in careers in law participate in the programs of the Levitt Center, Hamilton's public policy think tank.
 The center provides facilities for student and faculty research projects that have included a report on national health policy that earned recognition from both White House officials and national news media.
 Each year, the center also sponsors undergraduate Levitt Fellows, who prepare oral summaries of their own research for presentation in secondary schools around the country.